nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 This architecture demonstrates single docker host and networking with the docker host, custom bridge networks, dual homing containers.
 Note: Containers connected to the bridge network on one docker host cannot talk to the container on the other host.
 Bridge networks are scoped locally and don't span multiple hosts.

+The quickstart deployment will provision two Azure VMs acting as docker hosts, each has an out-the-box installation of docker.
+Azure bastion is also deployed and enabled for the VMs and you can connect to the docker VMs using this method immediately.
+For direct SSH connection, please see below.

+The username for the deployed VMs is ```localadmin```

+The passwords are stored in a keyvault deployed to the same resource group.

 ## Reference Architecture

 #### Single Host Docker networking